 I have tons of ideas for a birth of Jesus craft, varying in possibility in a Sunday School class. this first one is the most easily accomplished.

 First, pull out all of the walnuts from your mixed nuts bowl and carefully crack them.
 Kudos if you’re already listening to Christmas music (this is an Amazon Prime playlist, I’m constantly listening to these, as a matter of fact I am as I write, try Amazon Prime 30-Day Free Trial*).
 As a side note, this was originally going to be done using egg carton, but I’d used them all up for my Parable of the Pearl craft.

 baby Jesus walnut craft: walnut shells, fabric scraps,Sharpies* (I love sharpies, but obviously in a Sunday School you might use markers),yellow yarn* (I used brown because my yellow yarn is missing), baby peg dolls (I order mine from here in bulk, but you can also get them from Hobby Lobby or Michael’s)

 It’s fairly straightforward.
 Cut yarn into small pieces, color baby Jesus, wrap him in fabric, and then voila!
 You have a cute little baby.

 Birth of Jesus lesson resources

-I may have said there’s a fair amount for the birth of John the Baptist, but it pales in comparison to Jesus, here’s 4 of the first ones I found on my Pinterest board.
+I may have said there’s a fair amount for the birth of John the Baptist, but it pales in comparison to Jesus, here are 4 of the first ones I found on my Pinterest board.

 - Make a toy stable and manger